Mastodon-E/ACS545/README.md

 # ACS545
-This rep includes all files for ACS545 course.
+This repository includes all files for ACS545 course.

-Created by Chawin Metah.
+# About Me
+Name: Chawin Metah
+Nickname: Eye <---- Please call me this!
+Undergrad: B.Eng.
+EE, KMUTT, Thailand 🇹🇭
+Master: MSCS, PFW, IN, 🇺🇸